zvictor/brainyduck/docs/README.md

 ## Contributing

-1. When debugging Faugra, it's always a very good idea to run the commands using the `--verbose` (or `DEBUG=brainyduck:*`) flag.
+1. When debugging Brainyduck, it's always a very good idea to run the commands using the `--verbose` (or `DEBUG=brainyduck:*`) flag.
 Please make sure you **have that included in your logs before you report any bug**.

 2. The tests are easy to run and are an important diagnosis tool to understand what could be going on in your environment.
-Clone Faugra's repository and then run the tests in one of the possible ways:
+Clone Brainyduck's repository and then run the tests in one of the possible ways:

-**Note: Make sure you use a secret of a DB you create exclusivily for these tests, as Faugra will potentially wipe all its data out!**
+**Note: Make sure you use a secret of a DB you create exclusivily for these tests, as Brainyduck will potentially wipe all its data out!**

 _Note: `TESTS_SECRET` needs to have `admin` role._